amgdark/dashboard-demo/README.md

 Running the App
 ==
-Run the Maven 'install' target and deploy the resulting WAR file to your Java application server.
+Run the Maven 'install' target and deploy the resulting WAR file to your Java applicaton server.

 *Note*: You need a [Rotten Tomatoes API key](http://developer.rottentomatoes.com) and a connection to the internet to run the app.
 Insert your own API key here: [DummyDataProvider.java#L122](https://github.com/vaadin/dashboard-demo/blob/master/src/main/java/com/vaadin/demo/dashboard/data/dummy/DummyDataProvider.java#L122)